nwildner/retropie-docker/README.md

 # retropie-docker
 Docker resources to run Retropie Install script as a container, and game using Retropie on Linux without the need of dual-boot

-Note that it is implicit that you might need to have docker daemon already running, or any additional software that is capable of handling docker images like `podman`(`podman-docker` might also be handy to help with cli sintax)
+Note that it is implicit that you might need to have docker daemon already running, or any additional software that is capable of handling docker images like `podman`(`podman-docker` might also be handy to help with cli syntax)

 # How to build the image